 A. We do not specify what a referee should write.
 A reference is often only a couple of paragraphs but can be longer if your referee has more to say.
 A good reference is effectively a character reference by someone who is an established musician and who has had experience of your performing in either a training or a professional context.

-Q. I am seriously considering applying for the 2017/18 Individual Richard Carne Fellowship, however, I am aware that this post is currently held by an individual who plays a similar instrument as I do.
+I am seriously considering applying for The Carne Trust Junior Fellowship for an Individual, however, I am aware that this post is currently held by an individual who plays a similar instrument as I do.
 Will this negatively impact my application, or is it still worth applying?